Enlisar/calcify/README.md

 **Calcify** is a multi-functional, responsive web application built using **React**, **Tailwind CSS**, **DaisyUI**, and **Vite**.
 It includes a variety of calculators and converters designed with speed, simplicity, and aesthetics in mind.

 > This is my first complete React + Tailwind project.
-I'm proud of the result!

 ---